I. The significance of ventilation

 - The layout of the inlet and outlet of the fan

-1) The distance from the inside of the turn or elbow of the duct to the inlet of the fan shall be greater than the diameter of the inlet of the fan, which is to ensure uniform airflow into the fan impeller.
+1) The distance from the inside of the turn or elbow of the duct to the fan inlet should be greater than the diameter of the fan inlet.
+This ensures uniform airflow into the fan impeller.

-When the turning radius of curvature is not enough, deflector vanes should be added at pipe bends, as shown in the following figure.
+When the turning radius of curvature is not enough, deflector vanes should be added at pipe bends, as shown in the figure below.

-2) When the air duct enters the fan with altered diameter, the requirement (cierta) ≤45° shown in the following figure, generally ≤30 is better.
+2) When the air duct enters the fan with a changed diameter, the requirement (cierta) is shown in the figure below and should generally be ≤45°, with ≤30° being even better.

 3) For double-inlet fans, it needs to ensure B≥1.25D, as shown in the figure below.